Background contributions in the electron-tracking Compton camera onboard SMILE-2+: Discussion

-Finally, we discuss the validity of the alpha kinematics test, assuming the direct-Compton event of atmospheric gamma rays as the signal.
-By contrast, other events, such as the non-Compton events of atmospheric gamma rays, cosmic-ray background, and accidental background, were treated as the noise.
-Because the determination accuracy of the electron-recoil direction by the SMILE-2+ detector is poor, the $\Delta\cos\alpha$ distribution of the direct-Compton event is broadened as shown in Fig.\ref{fig:alpha_ling}.
-However, the alpha kinematics test principally provides a strong discrimination of the signal from the noise.
-Assuming that the energy resolution of the PSA and TPC is the same as the SMILE-2+ and the true electron-recoil direction is obtained, the calculated $\Delta\cos\alpha$ distribution is displayed in Fig.\ref{fig:future_alpha}.
-The selection of $\Delta\cos\alpha$ can effectively extract the signal.
-The signal-to-noise (S/N) ratio in the FoV with and without the selection of $\Delta\cos\alpha$ ($|\Delta\cos\alpha| <0.05$) is shown in Fig.\ref{fig:future_ratio}.
-The S/N ratio reached 100\% at 400~keV and was improved by an order of magnitude.
+Finally, we discuss the validity of the alpha kinematics test, assuming direct-Compton events with atmospheric gamma rays as the signals.
+In contrast, other events, such as non-Compton events of atmospheric gamma rays, cosmic-ray background, and accidental background, were treated as noise.
+Because the determination accuracy of the electron-recoil direction in the SMILE-2+ detector is poor, the $\Delta\cos\alpha$ distribution of the direct-Compton events is broadened as shown in Fig.~\ref{fig:alpha_ling}.
+However, the alpha kinematics test principally demonstrates the strong discrimination of the signal and the noise.
+Assuming that the energy resolutions of the PSA and TPC are the same as that of SMILE-2+ and that the true electron-recoil direction is obtained, the $\Delta\cos\alpha$ distribution can be calculated, as displayed in Fig.~\ref{fig:future_alpha}.
+The appropriate selection of $\Delta\cos\alpha$ can lead to effective extraction of the signal.
+The signal-to-noise (S/N) ratio in the FoV with and without the selection of $\Delta\cos\alpha$ ($|\Delta\cos\alpha| <0.05$) is shown in Fig.~\ref{fig:future_ratio}.
+The S/N ratio reached 100\% at 400~keV and was improved by an order of magnitude compared to that without the selection.
 Nonetheless, the high background contamination still deteriorated the S/N ratio in the high-energy region.
-The background reduction from other perspectives, such as selecting the detector materials to reduce the thermal neutron capture and the low-radioactive materials to reduce the accidental background is needed.
-In addition, employing the anti-counter to remove the cosmic-ray/secondary particle background associated with charged particles, and implementing the gamma-ray shields on the bottom of the detector to suppress the non-Compton event of the atmospheric gamma rays is effective.
+Background reduction from other perspectives, such as selecting detector materials to reduce thermal neutron capture and low-radioactive materials to reduce the accidental background, is needed.
+In addition, employing an anti-counter to remove the cosmic-ray/secondary particle background associated with charged particles and implementing gamma-ray shields on the bottom of the detector to suppress non-Compton events associated with atmospheric gamma rays are effective techniques.